OpenLitterMap/openlittermap-web/README.md

 <p>If you would like to help shape the future of OpenLitterMap, we would love to have you in our <a href="https://join.slack.com/t/openlittermap/shared_invite/zt-fdctasud-mu~OBQKReRdC9Ai9KgGROw">Slack Channel</a></p>
 <p>Every Thursday, 6pm Irish time, we run a community zoom call for ~1 hour where anyone interested in OpenLitterMap can listen in to learn more, and share ideas to help the future direction of the platform.</p>
 <p>OpenLitterMap is underdeveloped, but we are a community of over 3,600 contributors who have crowdsourced more than 100,000 uploads from 80 countries.</p>
-<p>All of our data is available to explore on the <a href="https://openlittermap.com/global">Global Map</a>, more sophisticated <a href="https://openlittermap.com/world/The%20Netherlands/Zuid-Holland/Wassenaar/map">"city grid maps"</a> are also available to explore.
-And, anyone can download all of our data for free (Unfortunately this feature is currently broken since we migrated to v2.0 but hopefully we will get it fixed this weekend!)</p>
+<p>All of our data is available to explore on the <a href="https://openlittermap.com/global">Global Map</a> and more sophisticated <a href="https://openlittermap.com/world/The%20Netherlands/Zuid-Holland/Wassenaar/map">"city grid maps"</a> are also available to explore.
+Anyone can download all of our data for free (Unfortunately this feature is currently broken since we migrated to v2.0 but hopefully we will get it fixed soon!)</p>
 <hr>
-<p>We have just launched a <a href="https://www.gofundme.com/f/openlittermap-a-revolutionary-app-to-map-litter">GoFundMe</a> which includes our first promotional video and a new demo video showing how to use our app</p>
+<p>We have just launched a <a href="https://www.gofundme.com/f/openlittermap-a-revolutionary-app-to-map-litter">GoFundMe</a> which includes our first promotional video and a new demo video showing how to use our app.</p>
 <p>The source code for the mobile app (React Native) will launch soon, followed by the OpenLitterAI and our smart contacts.</p>
-<p>OpenLitterMap is the first project in the world that rewards users with cryptocurrency for the production of geographic information.
-By using the app, and "doing the work", users are "mining" Littercoin which we are experimenting with to reward and incentive the sharing of geospatial data on plastic pollution.</p>
+<p>OpenLitterMap is the first project to reward users with cryptocurrency for the production of geographic information.
+By using the app and doing "proof of work", users are "mining" Littercoin which we are experimenting with to reward and incentivize the sharing of geospatial data on plastic pollution.</p>
 <br>
 <p>STAY TUNED FOR LOTS OF EXCITING UPDATES</p>
 <hr>